 Garlic has strong evidence to suggest it can improve circulatory health by facilitating blood flow, reducing blood pressure, and improving cholesterol levels.
-Garlic also provides antioxidant benefits because it supports the activity of glutathione, an antioxidant enzyme.
+Garlic also provides antioxidant benefits because it supports the activity of glutathione, a powerful antioxidant.
 There is also evidence to suggest garlic consumption may ward off upper respiratory infections.
 It even has an anti-cancer effect.
-Eating or supplementing one to two cloves of garlic a day is one of the healthiest habits you can have.
+Including cloves of garlic in your diet is one of the healthiest habits you can have.

 Dark berries, including blueberries, are a rich source of anthocyanins.
 Anthocyanins have antioxidant properties and can reduce DNA damage related to oxidation and stress.

-Older people can take dark berry supplements or eat dark berries to improve memory.
-Though the mechanism behind this effect — increasing a growth factor called BDNF — could potentially work for young people as well, more research is needed to confirm this effect.
+Older people can eat dark berries to improve memory.
+Though the mechanism behind this effect — increasing a growth factor called BDNF — could potentially work for young people as well, this has yet to be confirmed by dedicated studies.

 Spirulina is a blue-green algae with a 55–70% protein content.
-It is safe to supplement and provides an anti-inflammatory and antioxidant effect.
+It is safe to supplement and provides anti-inflammatory and antioxidant effects.

-Studies suggest supplementing spirulina can increase bile acid blood levels, a characteristic of Gilbert’s Syndrome.
-People with Gilbert’s Syndrome are at lower risk for diabetes and obesity, as well as cardiovascular and neurological disease.
-Animal research suggests spirulina may also be neuroprotective, but studies on people are needed to confirm this effect.
+Studies suggest that supplementing spirulina can increase bile acid blood levels, a characteristic of Gilbert’s Syndrome.
+People with Gilbert’s Syndrome are at lower risk for diabetes and obesity, as well as cardiovascular and neurological diseases.
+Animal research suggests spirulina may also be neuroprotective, but human studies are needed to confirm this effect.

 Unfortunately, spirulina is the worst-tasting supplement on this list.

-Leafy green vegetables contain high levels of nitrate.
-In fact, beets have so much nitrate, beetroot juice is a legitimate ergogenic aid and pre-workout supplement.
-All leafy green vegetables have relatively high nitrate levels, so picky eaters even have some wiggle room.
+Leafy green vegetables contain high levels of nitrate, as do beetroot.
+In fact, beetroot has so much nitrate that it can serve as a legitimate ergogenic aid and pre-workout supplement.

-Nitrates also improves blood flow by dilating blood vessels.
-Eating nitrate sources daily will help lower blood pressure over time.
+Nitrates improve blood flow by dilating blood vessels.
+Eating nitrate-rich vegetables daily can help lower blood pressure over time.

 Avoiding fads and hype will save you money in the long run.
-Instead of looking for a shortcut, pick a couple real superfoods to add to your diet, and slowly make changes to your lifestyle habits over time.
+Instead of looking for a shortcut, consider adding a couple of these foods to your diet and making progressive changes to your lifestyle habits.